Logiqx/tech-docs/Environments/WSL/README.md

 ### Virtual Machine

-The virtual machine being used for WSL2 can be seen via the command `hcsdiag list`.
+The virtual machine being used for WSL 2 can be seen via the command `hcsdiag list`.

 To run this command you must be an administrator or in the "Hyper-V Administrators" group.
 If you add your user to the "Hyper-V Administrators" group (e.g. via Computer Management) you will need to logout and login for it to become effective.

 Whilst it is possible to kill the VM using `hcsdiag kill`, I prefer to use `wsl --shutdown` which feels cleaner.

-Note: Shutting down WSL2 (including the VM) is essential, prior to using commands such as `diskpart` or you risk corrupting disk images.
+Note: Shutting down WSL 2 (including the VM) is essential, prior to using commands such as `diskpart` or you risk corrupting disk images.

 ### Docker Integration